 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In recent years, travel passes have become a big thing around the world, and Taipei is no exception.
-Besides choosing where to stay in Taipei, travelers to Taiwan now have to decide whether they should get the Taipei Fun Pass.
+Besides choosing where to stay in Taipei, travelers to Taiwan now have to decide whether they should get the Taipei Fun Pass while planning their trip.
 There are actually a few pass choices, with the most popular being the Taipei Unlimited Fun Pass.
 Is the Taipei Unlimited Fun Pass Worth the money?
 We’ll soon find out.

-There is actually quite a lot to know about these passes, and since I often recommend them in my Taiwan travel articles, I’ve decided to write this detailed guide to clarify a number of issues you will face while planning your Taipei itinerary and help you answer the question, “Should I get a Taipei Fun Pass?”
+There is actually quite a lot to know about these passes, and since I often recommend them in my Taiwan travel articles, I’ve decided to write this detailed guide to clarify a number of issues you will face while creating your Taipei itinerary and help you answer the question, “Should I get a Taipei Fun Pass?”